 Who doesn’t love getting something awesome in the mail?
-That’s why subscription boxes have become such a hit!
+That’s why subscription boxes have become so popular.
 Once a month, you get something new delivered to your door, with all the fun of unboxing what’s inside.
-There are hundreds of versions available, including educational subscription boxes just for kids.
-There are options for every interest and age level, and they’re great for home enrichment or as group activities in the classroom.
-Here are our favorite educational subscription boxes for the eager young learners in your life.
+There are hundreds of versions of subscription boxes available, including educational subscription boxes just for kids.

 Introduce young citizens to the great big world with Little Passports.
 Each month, they receive a box with letters from their “pen pals,” Sam and Sofia, telling of their adventures in a new country.
 The box includes a book, souvenirs, collectible country coins, and more.
 Your starter box comes with a toy suitcase, world map, and passport, and each month you receive new stickers to mark your travels.

 Best for: Kids and teens ages 9 to 15 who really want to dive in and explore the world

 Raise your global IQ by visiting a new country every month—19 countries in all!
 Find timely information in Backpack the World’s six-page newsletter, with maps, a regional craft and recipe, currency conversion, and language.
 Kids also get a personal letter from tour guide Nate about his experiences in each country with his 70-pound goldendoodle, Zeus.

 Best for: Elementary students interested in exploring other cultures

 Atlas Crate is similar to Little Passports but better for slightly older children, with its stronger emphasis on culture and hands-on learning.
 Each box contains atlas cards with facts about foods, customs, history, and more.
 Kids also get several STEAM activities themed to match the country, with real connections to its culture and history.

 Best for: Elementary kids who love hands-on projects